patrickfav/website-favre/content/articles/2018-01-14-managing-logging-in-a-multi-module-android-application/index.md

 Timber._v_("this a simple Timber.v message with %s", stringValue);
 ```

-The advantage is that this will safe you 3 allocations in the memory constraint world of Android, as explained by the android.util.Log‘s [Javadoc](http://grepcode.com/file/repository.grepcode.com/java/ext/com.google.android/android/2.0_r1/android/util/Log.java)
+The advantage is that this will save you 3 allocations in the memory constraint world of Android, as explained by the android.util.Log‘s [Javadoc](http://grepcode.com/file/repository.grepcode.com/java/ext/com.google.android/android/2.0_r1/android/util/Log.java)

 > Don’t forget that when you make a call like ‘Log.v(TAG, “index=” + i);’ that when you’re building the string to pass into Log.d, the compiler uses a StringBuilder and at least three allocations occur: the StringBuilder itself, the buffer, and the String object. (…) even more pressure on the gc. (…) you might be doing significant work and incurring significant overhead.

 And two, it supports a lot of very convenient lint checks.
-For example it warns you if you, like explained above, use string concatenation instead of string formatting or just that the android logger is used.
+For example, it warns you if you, like explained above, use string concatenation instead of string formatting or just that the android logger is used.
 Most of the rules have quick-fix options making migration a charm:

 ![](article_12e2f9dd880575173282228e.png)